Do you want a cookie?

 Blog Artikel Banner Bild

-20.01.2022 / Reading time: 16 minutes
+20.01.2022 / Reading time: 17 minutes

 Mint is a popular and refreshing herb that is mainly used in tea or cocktails.
-But it is more diverse than you might think: the mint genus(Mentha) comprises around 20 - 30 accepted species!
+But it is more diverse than you might think: the mint genus (Mentha) comprises around 20 - 30 accepted species!
 It is difficult to define these species precisely, as mints tend to form hybrids (bastards).
 Most mint species are native to humid locations in the northern hemisphere and are great for growing in the shady, damp corners of our gardens.
 Find out here which mint species grow wild and which mint varieties should definitely not be missing from your herb garden!

-Field mint (Mentha arvensis)
+Field Mint (Mentha Arvensis)

 Field mint is also known as corn mint or field mint.
 It can be found in almost all temperate regions of the northern hemisphere.
 As its name suggests, field mint likes to colonize arable land or nutrient-rich, damp ditches, fallow land and marshy meadows.
 Like many other types of mint, field mint is edible in small quantities.
 In larger quantities, the essential oils it contains can become poisonous.
 However, you can use most mints for tea blends or in salads.
 Its leaves and the upper part of the stem are slightly hairy and relatively soft.
 Some shoots therefore tend to grow lying along the ground.
-Field mint grows less vigorously than other types of mint and usually only reaches a size of 5 to 30 cm.
+Field mint grows less vigorously than other types of mint and usually only reaches a size of 5 to 30 cm/2 to 11.8 in.
 The flowers of field mint develop as round pseudo whorls in the leaf axils of fully developed leaves.
 They bloom there from July to October.

 Field mint